nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 3. In the window that opens, click **Delete**.
 Confirm the deletion by clicking **Confirm**.

-<div id="5-security-tokens-keys-and-certificates" class="anchor"></div>
-# 5. Security Tokens, Keys, and Certificates
+## 5 Security Tokens, Keys, and Certificates

-<div id="51-availability-states-of-security-tokens-keys-and-certificates" class="anchor"></div>
-## 5.1 Availability States of Security Tokens, Keys, and Certificates
+### 5.1 Availability States of Security Tokens, Keys, and Certificates

 To display the availability of objects (that is, tokens, keys or certificates), the following background colors are used in the "Keys and Certificates" view.